Get a Library Card

 Getting your library card is the best way to access the wealth of information and resources available to you.

 The library is funded through City property tax dollars.
-If you live within the city of Rockford, you “pay” for service through your taxes and are eligible to receive a free library card.
-Those who live outside city limits are eligible to pay for library services and receive their library card for an annual fee of $120.
+If you live in the city of Rockford, you “pay” for service through your taxes and are eligible to receive a free library card.
+Those who live outside city limits are eligible to pay for library services and receive their library card for an annual fee of $123.
 Rockford city limits can be confusing, so ask us if you are unsure about whether or not you live within them.

 If you have a library card from another Illinois library with which RPL has a reciprocal borrowing agreement, and you do not owe library fines or have overdue materials, you may use our resources.
 Reciprocal Borrowers have the same borrowing privileges as a Resident, with the exception of electronic devices and remote access to certain electronic databases.